danro/tweenman-examples/README.md

 	git clone --recursive git://github.com/danro/tweenman-examples.git

-Otherwise, if you download a zip archive, you will have to manually copy the source files into the respective `as[x]/src/com/tweenman/` directory.
+Otherwise, you can manually copy the source files into the respective `as[x]/src/com/tweenman/` directory.

 See Also
 --------